imalsogreg/servant-reflex/README.md

                                                         (constDyn (BasePath "/"))
 ```

-These client functions are computed from the API and manage serialization, XhrRequest generation, and deserialization for you. `a` parameters become `Behavior t (Either String a)` values.
+These client functions are computed from the API and manage serialization, XhrRequest generation, and deserialization for you. `a` parameters become `Dynamic t (Either String a)` values.
 You provide a trigger event and receive an `Event t (ReqResult a)`, with responses from the API server (which you would write with `servant-server`).

 ```haskell
    -- No need to write these functions. servant-reflex creates them for you!